About Mount Everest

 From here onwards, the trek will gradually be more challenging, due to the higher altitude.

 We’ll pass Dungla, but not before a tough, steep walk to the top of a high hill.
-Here are the memorial stupas dedicated to the climbers and trekkers who lost their lives to Mount Everest over the years.
+Here are the memorial stupas dedicated to the climbers who lost their lives to Mount Everest over the years.
 The next part of our adventure brings over craggy mountain terrain to Lobuche, a small settlement with amazing views of Mt.
 Lobuche, Mt.
 Pumari and the Nuptse.
 Prepare to snuggle up for a cold night, as we are now almost three miles above sea level and the evenings can be very chilly!

 Altitude: 4,900m/16,076ft